JonasReich/OpenUnrealConventions/C++/Naming.md

     ```cpp
     FComponentOverlapEvent OnComponentOverlapped;
     ```
+- Delegate types may follow one of two naming styles:
+    - Resusable delegate/event types:
+        ```cpp
+        // general rule: F + Name + Event/Delegate, e.g.
+        FComponentOverlapEvent
+        FComponentOverlapDelegate
+        ```
-- Delegate types that are required for a single instance may be called exactly like the instance with an F prefix:
+    - Delegates that are required for a single instance may be called exactly like the instance with an F prefix:
         ```cpp
         FOnComponentOverlapped OnComponentOverlapped;
         ```
 - Delegates that share the same signature may be declared with a shared delegate type ending with Delegate suffix:
     ```cpp
     FLoadDelegate;       // used for all kinds of loading events